toonetown/build-boost/README.md

  * Visual Studio 2015
      * Make sure and install `Programming Languages | Visual C++ | Common Tools for Visual C++ 2015` as well

+To build for Android:

+ * macOS requirements above

+ * Android NDK r15b
+     * You must set the environment variable `ANDROID_NDK_HOME` to point to your NDK installation

 ##### Steps (Bootstrap script) #####

 The `build.sh` (or `build.bat` on Windows) script accepts a "bootstrap" argument which will build the bjam executable for use in performing the build.
 It can be run multiple times safely.

     ./build.sh bootstrap

-You can optionally pass "brew" to `build.sh` on OS X to use a prebuilt bjam executable
+You can optionally pass "brew" to `build.sh` on macOS to use a prebuilt bjam executable

     ./build.sh bootstrap brew